 In accordance with Contractual Assessment Law, the County will levy a contractual assessment to finance the installation of the Improvements on certain property with the agreement of the applicable property owner pursuant to the terms of an assessment contract (the "Assessment Contract") between such property owner and the County.
-Pursuant to Section 5898.30 of Contractual Assessment Law, the contractual assessment (including any penalties and interest) is collected on the property tax bill and is secured by a lien on the applicable property

-contractual assessment and (ii) cannot be subording · · · · · · · · · · · · · · · · · · ·

-Information regarding the purpose and met LACEP can be found at [website]. hod of administration of the assessments unde

-Participation in LACEP .
-The Owner has a finance installation on the Property of the Improcontractual assessment to be levied on the Proper the Assessment Contract and the related payment t ty (the "Contractual Assessment") pursuant to

-Principal amount: \$

-Estimated interest rate: %

-Term of repayment period: Annual administrative component: \$

-Total estimated annual installment: \$

-Lender Approval.
-Please acknowledge the acceptable to the Lender by executing the attache undersigned at your earliest convenience. at participation of the Property in LACEP is d Certificate of Lender and returning it to the
+Pursuant to Section 5898.30 of Contractual Assessment Law, the contractual assessment (including any penalties and interest) is collected on the property tax bill and is secured by a lien on the applicable property that is (i) senior to all private liens, inclu contractual assessment and (ii) cannot be su rivate liens that existed prior to levy of the ted to the private liens.
+Information regarding the purpose a LACEP can be found at [website nod of administration of the assessments under finance installation on the Property of the contractual assessment to be levied on the Improv Propert pplied to participate in LACEP and intends to vements set forth on Exhibit A hereto.
+The y (the "Contractual Assessment") pursuant to erms are proposed to consist of the following: Principal amount: \$ Estimated interest rate: % · · · · · · Annual administrative component: Total estimated annual installment: \$ t participation of the Property in LACEP is I Certificate of Lender and returning it to the Very t ruly yours, BY: (Signature) OWNER NAME: MAILING ADDRESS (if different than Property address):

-Very truly yours,

-BY:

-(Signature)

-OWNER

-NAME:

-MAILING ADDRESS (if different than

-Property address):